NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/04-agentic-memories/index.md

 Remember from Chapter 1 that LLMs have **context window limits**—they can only "remember" a certain amount of conversation.
 For most models, this is equivalent to about 20-50 pages of text.

-**What happens when you exceed this limit:**
-- **Early conversation is forgotten** - The AI loses track of your project goals
-- **Repeated explanations** - You have to re-explain your setup constantly
-- **Inconsistent suggestions** - AI might contradict earlier recommendations
-- **Lost architectural decisions** - Important project decisions get forgotten
+**What happens when you exceed this limit:** Early conversation is forgotten as the AI loses track of your project goals, leading to repeated explanations where you have to re-explain your setup constantly.
+This results in inconsistent suggestions where the AI might contradict earlier recommendations, and lost architectural decisions where important project choices get forgotten entirely.

 ### Real-World Example